-Find a Linux AMI - Amazon Elastic Compute Cloud
+Find an AMI - Amazon Elastic Compute Cloud

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Before you can launch an instance, you must select an AMI from which to launch the instance.
-When you select an AMI, consider the following requirements you might have for the instances that you want to launch:
+When selecting an AMI, consider the following requirements you might have for the instances that you want to launch:

 • The Region – AMI IDs are unique to each Amazon Region.